Two COVID-19 Patients Admitted In Intensive Care Unit (ICU) – Health CS Kagwe

 So far, the CS stated that 752 persons had been tested for the deadly coronavirus disease.

+Read: Expect Arrests, Impounding of Vehicles During 7PM To 5AM Curfew – Police

-TKagwe said the government is monitoring 931 close contacts with five individuals at Mbagathi Hospital’s isolation facility awaiting test results.
+Kagwe said the government is monitoring 931 close contacts with five individuals admitted at Mbagathi Hospital’s isolation facility awaiting test results.

+The CS urged Kenyans to adhere to the government’s directives including the 7pm to 5am daily curfew set to begin on Friday night.

+“The curfew has been necessitated by the fact that it has been very difficult to maintain social distancing.
+A lot of our people who have been infected is as a result of social interactions and from our observations usually in the evenings and at night, ” he added.

 Email your news TIPS to [email protected] or WhatsApp +254708677607.
 You can also find us on Telegram through www.t.me/kahawatungu